Once upon a time...

 On the day of the Princess birthday party, you can buy fresh flowers and place them in vases around the house and on tables.

-And what's a little Princess without a wand?
+And what’s a little Princess without a wand?
 You can make wands from skewer sticks with the tips cut off and cutout stars glued to one end.
-You can also check out these plastic Princess Star Wands or these Inflatable Crown Princess Wands.

-Here are free printable stars you can cut out and glue on to the sticks:
+Here are free printable stars you can cut out and glue on to the sticks.

 Also check out this huge selection of Tiaras.